foomio/kate3o-web/README.md

-# KATE3O Inspiration & Tutorial Website
+# KATE3O Inspiration & Tutorial Website -- Example with some sample code

 Welcome to **KATE3O**, your go-to source for all things fashion and makeup inspiration! 💃🌟💄 I made KATE3O to showcase my love for fashion and my web programming.
 Explore the KATE3O world of style, discover new looks, and get inspired.